General informations

 Pian di Spagna nature reserve and Lake Mezzola, a small paradise north of Lake Como

-A plain of approximately 1600 hectares between Valtellina and the Valchiavenna located approximately 200 meters above sea level, extending between the provinces of Sondrio and Como and including five municipalities: Sorico, Gera Lario, Dubino, Verceia and Novate Mezzola.
+A plain of approximately 1600 hectares between Valtellina and Valchiavenna located approximately 200 meters above sea level, extending between the provinces of Sondrio and Como and including five municipalities: Sorico, Gera Lario, Dubino, Verceia and Novate Mezzola.

 The reserve has great naturalistic value, because it is the landing point of migratory routes of various species and is characterized by an interesting biological variety.